Aberfeldy (band): Touring

 As well as touring throughout the UK, Aberfeldy have supported R.E.M. at their Loch Lomond gig, and Blondie and the Scissor Sisters at Edinburgh's Hogmanay celebrations (2004), and played at T in the Park (2005).
 They performed at the 2005 and 2006 South by Southwest Festival in Austin, Texas.

 Aberfeldy toured the UK in May and June 2006.
 For part of that tour they supported The Beautiful South.
 During June and July 2006 the band supported James Blunt for four of his UK and European tour dates.
 The band also had festival dates and an extensive headline tour in autumn 2006, as well as supporting Paolo Nutini on his UK tour.

 In October 2006, the band were invited to play at the Cervantino festival in Guanajuato, Mexico; the concert was seen live by over 10,000 people and broadcast on radio and TV.

-Aberfeldy toured Scotland in April and May 2007 as part of the Scottish Arts Council's Tune-Up Tour.
-They also played several successful open-air gigs during the summer.
+Aberfeldy toured Scotland in April and May 2007 part of the Scottish Arts Council's Tune-Up Tour.
+They also played several open-air gigs during the summer.